Adaptive Shivers Sort: An Alternative Sorting Algorithm: Introduction

-These algorithms share most of the nice properties of \TS, as summarised in Figure~\ref{fig:prop:sort} (columns 1 to 4).
-For instance, except~\MinS, these are \emph{stable} algorithms, which means that they sort repeated elements in the same order that these elements appear in the input.
+These algorithms share most of the nice properties of \TS, as summarised in Table~\ref{fig:prop:sort} (columns 1--3).
+For instance, except~\MinS, these are \emph{stable} algorithms, which means that they sort repeated elements in the same order as these elements appear in the input.
 This is very important for merge sorts, because only adjacent runs will be merged, which allows merging directly arrays instead of having to use linked lists.
-Similarly, \SS and \aMS are \emph{online} algorithms.
-This means that they can sort (possibly infinite) streams of data, with the property that, at any moment after having been given access to the first $n$ items of the stream, they will already have presorted these items, which can then be actually sorted in time $\O(n)$. \footnote{Although the current implementation of \TS in Python and Java is also used for sorting data streams, this online property is not exploited.} Finally, all these algorithms sort arrays of length $n$ in time $\O(n\log n)$, and, for all of them except \SS, they even do it in time $\O(n+n\log\rho)$, where $\rho$ is the number of runs of the array.
+This feature is also important for merging composite types (e.g., non-primitive types in Java), which might be sorted twice according to distinct comparison measures.
+Moreover, all these algorithms sort arrays of length $n$ in time $\O(n\log(n))$, and, for all of them except \ShS, they even do it in time $\O(n+n\log(\rho))$, where $\rho$ is the number of runs of the array.
 This is optimal in the model of sorting by comparisons~\cite{Mannila1985}, using the classical counting argument for lower bounds.